singhjaideep1098/ChatAPP/README.md

 python app.py
 ```

-## Live Demo
-Check out the live demo of the application [here](https://chatapp-usingpython.onrender.com/).

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or support, please contact me at [your-email@example.com](bhwneetsingh2004@gmail.com).
+For any questions or support, please contact me at [dhunnajaideepsingh@gmail.com](dhunnajaideepsingh@gmail.com).